sg-crest A Singapore Government Agency Website

 Relevant persons are people who have an involvement in P’s life and are likely to have an interest in your deputyship application.
 They are usually P's immediate family members.
 Find out more about relevant persons.

 You should inform the relevant persons of your application.
-If they consent to your application, you must file their written consent according to Form 221 of the FJC Practice Directions with your application.
+If they consent to your application, you must file their written consent according to Form 108B, Family Justice Courts Practice Directions 2024 (DOCX, 58 KB) with your application.

 Note: The relevant person must swear or affirm the consent form before a Commissioner for Oaths.